 Terminating an employee might seem like bad news for the employee only.
 But research shows that employee turnover can cost a company as much as 150% of the annual salary for more significant job roles.

-Although decision-making skills branch well outside hiring and terminating an employee, it is the recruitment arena where your HR skills genuinely shine.
+Although decision-making skills branch well outside hiring and terminating an employee, it is the recruitment arena where your HR skills shine.

 4. Conflict Resolution & Employee Relations Competencies